-- Get their attention by eye contact or touch, if necessary. - Communicate the problem, including the need to evacuate.
+- Communicate the problem, including the need to evacuate.
 Gesturing and pointing are helpful, but be prepared to write a brief statement if the person does not seem to understand. - Offer visual instructions to designate the safest route or direction by pointing toward exits or evacuation maps. - Offer to escort them from the building.

-7. Student Counseling Services
+7. Counseling and Psychological Services

-Student Counseling Services provides mental health services and counseling to help students manage difficult life experiences and reduce psychological distress.
+Counseling and Psychological Services provides mental health services and counseling to help students manage difficult life experiences and reduce psychological distress.
 They offer individual and group counseling, referrals, psychological assessments, emotional wellness workshops, and process groups.
-For additional information, visit Liberty.edu/StudentCounselingServices, call (434) 582-2651, or email StudentCounselingServices@liberty.edu.
+For additional information, visit LUStudentCounseling.com, call (434) 582-2651, or email CAPS@liberty.edu.

-For emergency assistance after office hours, please call 911 or LUPD at (434) 592-3911.
+For emergency assistance after office hours, please call 911 or LU Emergency Communications at (434) 592-3911.